8 Sightseeing Tours and Shore Excursions:

 Day 3 – Vienna, AUSTRIA (B, L, D)

-Morning city sightseeing of Austria’s Imperial includes Hunderwasser, the Ringstrasse, the Parliament, the State Opera, Hofburg (Imperial Palace) and Belvedere Palace (second stop).
+Morning city sightseeing of Austria’s Imperial includes Hunderwasser, the Ringstrasse, the Parliament, the State Opera, Hofburg (Imperial Palace) and Belvedere Palace.
 The last stop will be in the old center of Vienna to take a walk through the pedestrian zone from Graben and Kohlmarkt to Michaela Square ending at the entrance of the St. Stephan’s Cathedral.
 The balance of the day is at leisure.
 You may choose to explore Vienna on your own or purchase an optional tour.

 Day 4 – Bratislava, SLOVAKIA (B, L, D)